SoftFever/OrcaSlicer/README.markdown

                             (+/-, default: 0)
         --gcode-arcs        Use G2/G3 commands for native arcs (experimental, not supported by all firmwares)
+        --g0                Use G0 commands for retraction (experimenta, not supported by all firmwares)

       Filament options:
-        --filament-diameter Diameter in mm of your raw filament (default: 3) --filament-packing-density
+        --filament-diameter Diameter in mm of your raw filament (default: 3) --extrusion-multiplier
-                            Ratio of the extruded volume over volume pushed into the extruder (default: 1)
+                            Change this to alter the amount of plastic extruded.
+There should be very little need to change this value, which is only useful to compensate for filament packing (default: 1)
-        --temperature       Extrusion temperature (default: 200)
+        --temperature       Extrusion temperature, set 0 to disable (default: 200)

       Speed options:
         --print-feed-rate   Speed of print moves in mm/sec (default: 60) --travel-feed-rate  Speed of non-print moves in mm/sec (default: 130) --perimeter-feed-rate
-                            Speed of print moves for perimeters in mm/sec (default: 60) --bottom-layer-speed-ratio
+                            Speed of print moves for perimeters in mm/sec (default: 60) --bridge-feed-rate  Speed of bridge print moves in mm/sec (default: 60) --bottom-layer-speed-ratio
                             Factor to increase/decrease speeds on bottom
                             layer by (default: 0.3)